okhlybov/java-desktop-app/README.md

 ## Prerequisites

-* Java 17+ runtime
+* Java 17+ JDK

-The above Java runtime should be capable of just running the Gradle wrapper; the rest of the toolchain (including platform-specific parts) will be downloaded and configured automagically.
+The above Java development kit should be capable of just running the Gradle wrapper; the rest of the toolchain (including platform-specific parts) will be downloaded and configured automagically.
 If no Java runtime is installed, an [Adoptium Temurin](https://adoptium.net/temurin/releases/?version=17) runtime is a solid choice.